simon-archer/Language-Detection/README.md

 ## Project Overview

-The application uses an input field to accept Norwegian sentences from users, runs sentiment analysis using a trained TensorFlow.js model, and returns sentiment scores.
+The application uses an input field to accept user Norwegian sentences, runs sentiment analysis using a trained TensorFlow.js model, and returns sentiment scores.
 It also includes functionalities to manually label sentence sentiment and export the annotated dataset for further usage.

+This project utilizes a dataset from the Jigsaw Toxic Comment Classification Challenge on Kaggle, which has been translated into Norwegian.
+The dataset is released under the CC0 license, and Wikipedia's CC-SA-3.0 governs the underlying comment text.

+GPT-3.5 Turbo has generated additional samples.

+Please note that the dataset has approximately:

+85.63% "good" comments (represented by 0 in the 'bad' column) 14.37% "bad" comments (represented by 1 in the 'bad' column)

+This indicates a somewhat imbalanced dataset, with significantly more "good" comments than "bad" ones.

 ## Setup and Usage

 ### 1. Clone the Repository

-To start using the Language Detection tool, clone the repository to your local machine.
+Clone the repository to your local machine to start using the Language Detection tool.

 shCopy code